What Giant Redwood Forest is Closest to San Francisco?

 Know before you go.
 There are over 75 miles of moderate to strenuous hikes through the coastal redwood forest, one from the visitor’s center to Sempervirens Falls and another 12.5-mile segment called the Skyline-to-Sea trail which ambles down to Waddell Beach.

-Armstrong Redwoods State Natural Reserve
+9. Armstrong Redwoods State Natural Reserve

 Why go?
 Jack Armstrong Park is conveniently located for an afternoon trip to visit Napa or Sonoma Valley.

-Pfeiffer Big Sur State Park
+10. Pfeiffer Big Sur State Park

-The park’s biggest trees, like the Colonial Tree, are growing on a short, self-guided nature trail near the historic lodge.
+The park’s biggest trees, like the Colonial Tree, are growing along a short, self-guided nature trail near the historic lodge.
 Another wonderful day hike is on the Ewoldsen Trail, which offers views of redwood groves and the Pacific Ocean.

 Know before you go.
-Big Sur park has 189 campsites that allow you to pitch a tent amidst the massive trees and alongside the river.
+Big Sur state park has 189 campsites that allow you to pitch a tent amidst the massive trees and alongside the river.
 Reserve them early!

-Calaveras Big Trees State Park
+11. Calaveras Big Trees State Park

 Why go?
 A spectacularly beautiful place to experience the Giant Sequoias in spring with blooming dogwoods, in summer with trails open to the entire park, in fall with the dogwoods changing to their fall colors, and in winter with annual snowfall.